ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   }
 $$

-which we are to think of as being the precomosition operation
+which we are to think of as being the precomposition operation

 $$
   (\text{"}\mathbb{R}^{n_2} \stackrel{\phi}{\to} X\text{"})